traefik/traefik/docs/configuration/tracing.md

   # Default: "traefik"
   #
   serviceName = "traefik"

+  # Span name limit allows for name truncation in case of very long Frontend/Backend names
+  #
+  # Default: 0 - no truncation will occur
+  #
+  spanNameLimit = 0

   [tracing.jaeger]
     # Sampling Server URL is the address of jaeger-agent's HTTP sampling server